 Dr. Paul B. Silberman- Dentist in Waldorf, MD.

-I post about different topics which may be of interest to our patients and friends.
-Boiling Water Challenge is a recent trend since much of the country has record setting frigid weather.
+I post about different topics, which may be of interest to our patients and friends.
+The Boiling Water Challenge is a recent trend since much of the country has record-setting frigid weather.

 Go to #boilingwaterchallenge.
-You will see pictures of of a frosty mist which can look quite spectacular.
-It may look cool to throw boiling water into the air and watch it instantly freeze in frigid weather but it is very dangerous.
+You will see pictures of a frosty mist, which can look quite spectacular.
+It may look cool to throw boiling water into the air and watch it instantly freeze in frigid weather, but it is very dangerous.